Over 600 Students Cheer On Principal As She Leaves For Last Chemo SessionElizabeth Nelson

 When Union County Elementary School principal Patricia Cook was diagnosed with breast cancer, there were people sick all around here.

 “I got sick right at the height of the flu epidemic,” Cook said.
 “I had to be in isolation from my kids, and it was just such a hard thing to do.”

 Cook endured three separate surgeries for her condition, as well as radiation and chemotherapy.
 She also fought off a bad infection.

 On her last day of chemotherapy, her school decided they needed to do something special to support her.

 So as Cook left in a car for her appointment, with pink balloons streaming out of the windows, more than 600 of her beloved students lined the road to cheer her on.

-Watch the short video below to see this brave principal’s heartwarming send-off!
+Watch the short video below to see this brave woman’s heartwarming send-off!